 The raw materials required in our and our third-party vendors' manufacturing processes are derived from biological sources.
 We cannot assure you that we or our third-party vendors have, or will be able to obtain on commercially reasonable terms, or at all, sufficient rights to these materials derived from biological sources.
-Such raw materials are difficult to procure and may also be subject to contamination or recall or be of insufficient quality.
-For example, if a selected umbilical cord blood unit is of insufficient quality for manufacture of MGTA-456, we may experience a delay in our clinical trial while MGTA-456 is manufactured using an alternative, back-up umbilical cord blood unit.
+Such raw materials are difficult to procure and may also be subject to contamination or recall.
 A material shortage, contamination, recall, or restriction on the use of biologically derived substances in the manufacture of our product candidates could adversely impact or disrupt the clinical and commercial manufacturing of our product candidates, which could materially and adversely affect our operating results and development timelines.